Key Takeaways

 Tenant Duties and Responsibilities

-It is the tenant’s responsibility to keep the rental property safe and clean.
+It is the tenant's responsibility to keep the rental unit safe and clean and comply with applicable building and housing codes.
 That means renters must dispose of waste properly and use appliances responsibly.

-Additionally, they are not allowed to unreasonably withhold consent for the landlord to access the premises.
+Additionally, they are not allowed to unreasonably withhold the tenant's consent for the landlord to access the premises, although tenants have the right to privacy and proper notice before entry.

-Reasons for entry may include inspection, repairs, supply services, or show the property to potential contractors, tenants, or buyers.
+Reasons for entry may include inspection, repairs, supply services, or showing the unit to prospective or actual renters, mortgagees, tenants, work people, or contractors.

-It is expected that tenants should allow access to the premises when the landlord gives reasonable notice to visit at reasonable times, except during an emergency.
+Under South Carolina rules, it is expected that tenants should allow access to the premises at reasonable times when the landlord gives notice, except during an emergency, including for entry involving renters.

 CONTACT US TODAY FOR MORE INFORMATION